geowarin/blog-src/content/post/2018/2018-02-25-what-I-did-wrong-as-a-CTO.md

 Creating a good REST API is definitely something you should strive for and take the time to get right, if your business model requires it.

 Otherwise, I would go straight for GraphQL.
-It requires some design too, of course.

-I just feel that thinking your API in term of a cluster of objects comes more naturally to developers.
+I feel that thinking your API in term of a cluster of objects comes more naturally to developers.
-It favors emergent design and it forces your developers and your business to get together and figure out the [aggregates](https://www.martinfowler.com/bliki/DDD_Aggregate.html) in your model.
+It favors emergent design and it encourages your developers and your business to get together and figure out the [aggregates](https://www.martinfowler.com/bliki/DDD_Aggregate.html) in your model.

 If you want to go down this road early on and not even bother writing a fully-fledged backend server I would review